Mominnaim/Pokemon_game/README.md

 Summary: A simple pokemon game that consist of 8 rounds which includes fighting, collecting, and evolving.

-Which Pokemons are in the Game
+Which Pokemon are in the Game

     - Charmander evolution
     - Chimchar evolution